Lukhausen/Lepus/typst/supercharged-dhbw/chapters/previouse_methods.typ

 The search process worked by:

-+ Starting with an input images
++ Starting with an input image
 + Applying each possible transformation to create many intermediate images
 + Continuing this process up to 4 steps deep
 + Selecting the transformation sequence that correctly solved all training examples